Universitaet-Stuttgart/susi-documentation/docs/project/project.md

 ### TODO: Requirements

-Wie kann ich das selbst nutzen?
-Randbediungungen/ was braucht man für Voraussetzungen für die Nutzung?
+How can I use it myself?
+Boundary conditions/ What is needed for usage (requirements)?

 ### TODO: Instructions

 ## TODO: Im DaRUS-Kontext:

-- Interoperabilität: MetadataMapper und
+- Interoperability: MetadataMapper and
-- Archivierung: Anbindung zu Software Heritage vorangetrieben
+- Archiving: Linkage to Software Heritage was propelled